 There are also a few ways to gain some last-minute marks if you haven’t already got them.
-For example, you can “design an educational course” via an e-learning tool which you can put together in your local hospital.
-Alternatively you could publish a series of blog posts on a medical topic of interest.
+For example, you can “design an educational course” via an e-learning tool, which you can put together in your local hospital.
+Alternatively, you could publish a series of blog posts on a medical topic of interest.
 In “commitment to ophthalmology”, if you haven’t already, you can ask your friendly local ophthalmologist if you can spend time with them in eye casualty (with a letter as evidence for points).
 There are also marks for the use of the EyeSi programme, which is a microsurgical simulator that junior trainees use, for example in training for independent cataract surgery.
-Only a few units such as Moorfields Eye Hospital, Western Eye Hospital and the Royal College of Ophthalmologists have this simulator, and the best way to access these is to ask a friendly ophthalmology trainee.
+Only a few units, such as Moorfields Eye Hospital, Western Eye Hospital and the Royal College of Ophthalmologists, have this simulator, and the best way to access these is to ask a friendly ophthalmology trainee.

 You can also read more about preparing your portfolio.

-Multi-specialty Recruitment Assessment (MSRA)
+Multi-specialty Recruitment Assessment (MSRA) Exam

-The best advice for this is to do as much practice possible.
-It is not a difficult exam, but you need to do fairly well to to simply get an interview.
+The best advice for this is to do as much practice as possible.
+It is not a difficult exam, but you need to do fairly well to simply get an interview.
 Furthermore, the higher you score in this exam, the higher your overall interview score.
 The cut-off score for interview will vary from year to year.

 Practice is especially important in the clinical component, and it can also be useful in your interview.
 It is usually based on generic, GP-tailored medical knowledge, which is a useful refresher for some basic interview questions.